Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-6/_posts/2002-01-01-local-storage.md

 # Local Storage

 So, what is **local storage**?
 You have used the query string and cookies, but what other mechanisms are there for storing information?
 One is local storage.
-It allows us to store information on a client without having to have a domain (like a cookie does) and you don't have to worry about having information in the query string in clear text.
+It allows us to store information on a client without having to have a domain (like a cookie does), and you don't have to worry about having data in the query string in cleartext.

 So, how does it work?
 Here is the syntax of the two files required: